Published: 16:38, January 14, 2026 | Updated: 11:34, January 19, 2026

 An MTR train pulls into Kwun Tong station in Hong Kong on Sept 16, 2025.
 (ANDY CHONG / CHINA DAILY)

-The awarding of a multi-billion-dollar contract by Australia’s biggest public transport project to a Chinese consortium led by the Hong Kong Special Administrative Region’s MTR Corp and State-owned China Railway Rolling Stock Corporation marks a pivotal transition for China’s high-end manufacturing -- from exporting products to exporting integrated systems built around Chinese standards -- experts say.
+The awarding of a multibillion-dollar contract by Australia’s biggest public transport project to a Chinese consortium led by the Hong Kong Special Administrative Region’s MTR Corp and State-owned China Railway Rolling Stock Corp marks a pivotal transition for China’s high-end manufacturing — including exporting integrated systems built around Chinese standards, experts said.

-MTR Corp, the SAR’s main railway operator, announced on Jan 5 that a joint venture with a subsidiary of Beijing-based CRRC Corporation, the world’s largest manufacturer of locomotives and railway equipment, has secured a major main contract to supply trains, operations and maintenance services to the Sydney Metro West project in the state of New South Wales.
+MTR Corp, the SAR’s main railway operator, announced on Jan 5 that a joint venture with a subsidiary of Beijing-based CRRC Corp — the world’s largest manufacturer of locomotives and railway equipment — has secured a major contract to supply trains, operations and maintenance services to the Sydney Metro West project in the state of New South Wales.

 The infrastructure works, connecting Sydney’s major commercial and residential hub in the west, Parramatta, and the city center, are part of Australia’s largest public transport project.

-Du Yonghai, chief innovation officer at the Hong Kong Productivity Council, told China Daily the deal represents more than a commercial success for the two companies.
+Du Yonghai, chief innovation officer at the Hong Kong Productivity Council, told China Daily that the deal represents more than a commercial success for the two companies.
+It amplifies how Chinese technology, Hong Kong’ operational expertise and the requirements of international users can be integrated and delivered globally, he said.

-According to MTR Corp and Australian news outlet, Daily Telegraph, the consortium’s A$3.96-billion ($2.66-billion) contract covers 22 years and will supply a fleet of 16 driverless metro trains serving nine stations along the Sydney West project’s 24-kilometer route, together with signaling systems, communications and control systems, as well as system integration, testing and commissioning.
+According to MTR Corp and Australian news outlet The Daily Telegraph, the consortium’s A$3.96 billion ($2.64 billion) contract covers 22 years.
+It will supply a fleet of 16 driverless metro trains serving nine stations along the Sydney West project’s 24-kilometer route, together with signaling, communications and control systems, as well as system integration, testing and commissioning.

-The consortium will also take charge of operations and maintenance for 15 years after the line becomes operational in 2032.
+The consortium will also oversee operations and maintenance for 15 years after the line becomes operational in 2032.

 “At the core of the MTR-CRRC cooperation lies Hong Kong’s ability to translate advanced rail technologies into end-to-end solutions that meet the stringent requirements of developed markets, drawing on the city’s experience in managing complex international projects, its rigorous operational standards and sophisticated understanding of global regulatory frameworks,” Du said.

-“This underscores Hong Kong’s role as a ‘super connector’, not merely a bridge, but a system integrator, a facilitator of standard alignment, and a value multiplier.”
+“This underscores Hong Kong’s role as a superconnector, not merely a bridge, but a system integrator, a facilitator of standard alignment, and a value multiplier,” he added.

-David Tang Chi-fai, property and international business director of MTR, said the company’s global experience positions it well to deliver the project.
+David Tang Chi-fai, property and international business director of MTR Corp, said the company’s global experience positions it well to deliver the project.

 “By partnering with CRRC — one of the world’s foremost suppliers of rolling stock — we will deliver world-class systems and operational solutions for this line, connecting new communities and helping drive the city forward,” he said.